spidasoftware/format/README.md

 	format <path/to/directory>
 ```

-Will format the contents of that directory.
-Use "format -h" to find out how else you
+Will format the contents of that directory, etc.
-can format your files.

 ### Adding additional formatters